 Book of the Month

-The Book Club will discuss I am Malala on Wednesday, September 16 at 7 p.m.
+The Woonsocket Harris Public Library Book Club will discuss I am Malala on Wednesday, September 16 at 7 p.m.